Institute for Tomorrow - Faculty/Staff Development Program

 Institute for Tomorrow: Teaching and Leading in Ambiguous Presents and for Uncertain Futures

 The training acknowledges we're living in profound uncertainty, heading toward a future very different from today.
+Climate change, biodiversity loss, and increasing social instability all contribute to the ambiguity we are swimming in.
 This is a moment to respond with creativity and ethical action.
-Through hands-on practice, ongoing mentorship, and peer support, participants will redesign their teaching to help students become confident, skilled problem-solvers.
+Through hands-on practice, ongoing mentorship, and peer support, participants will redesign their courses and programs to help students become confident, skilled problem-solvers.

 * What's a "student-programming staff" you may ask?
 If you design and facilitate co-curricular or para-professional activities for students, count yourself in!